What Is Specialty Pharmacy? A Guide to High-Cost Drugs

 Market Size and Growth

 Here in the U.S., specialty pharmacy spending has been increasing even faster than overall medication spending.
-Pharmacy benefit analytics show that specialty drugs per-member spending grew by roughly 14% in 2021 alone ([8]).
-Notably, a rising share of the population now receives specialty therapies: traditionally only about 1% of patients used specialty drugs, but that number has climbed to over 5% as of recent decade ([9]).
+Per-member specialty drug costs increased from $1,333 in 2023 to $1,641 in 2024, though the growth rate moderated to 9.6% on a gross cost basis (down from 14.4% in 2023), driven partly by biosimilar adoption ([8]).
+Notably, a rising share of the population now receives specialty therapies: traditionally only about 1% of patients used specialty drugs, but that number has climbed to over 5% as of recent years ([33]).
 This means payers must manage a larger cohort of patients on these expensive regimens.
-The top categories driving specialty costs are chronic inflammatory and autoimmune conditions (e.g. rheumatology, gastroenterology) and oral oncolytics, with some of the very highest expenditures in transplant medicine and rare disease areas ([34]) ([35]).
+The top categories driving specialty costs remain inflammatory disorders, oncology, and multiple sclerosis, with some of the very highest expenditures in transplant medicine and rare disease areas.
+The explosive growth of GLP-1 weight-loss and diabetes drugs has added a major new spending category: weight management medications accounted for 46.8% of the total increase in drug spending in 2024, with GLP-1 prescriptions growing 38% annually ([9]).

-Even as specialty drugs comprise a small fraction of prescriptions, they represent an outsized portion of spending.
-A major reconciliation report (IQVIA, 2018) found that in the U.S. “specialty medications are rapidly approaching half of overall medicine spending” ([6]).
-Specifically, specialty drugs made up 46.5% of net drug spending across all channels in 2017, up from 24.7% in 2008 ([6]).
-Within the retail and mail-order channel, specialty products (only 1.9% of volume) accounted for 37.4% of total spend ([7]).
-In the institutional (e.g. hospital) channel, specialty items (2.3% of volume) drove about 60% of spending ([7]).
+Even as specialty drugs comprise a small fraction of prescriptions, they represent an outsized — and growing — portion of spending.
+According to IQVIA, specialty medicines now account for 54% of total U.S. drug spending, up from 49% in 2018 and just 27% in 2010 ([6]).
+This milestone means specialty drugs have definitively crossed the halfway mark, consuming more than all traditional medications combined.
+Within the retail and mail-order channel, specialty products (only ~2% of volume) account for roughly 40% of total spend, while in the institutional (e.g. hospital) channel, specialty items drive about 60% of spending ([25]).
 This clearly illustrates the high per-unit costs of these therapies.

 Major Players and Business Models